cobookman/Arduino-IR-Blaster-for-Comcast-DTA-STB-with-Web-Interface/README.md

 Arduino-IR-Blaster-for-Comcast-DTA-STB-with-Web-Interface
 =========================================================
 Arduino IR Remote Controll with Web Interface (for comcast DTA STB)

+This code is part of an Arduino Tutorial which can be found here: http://colinbookman.com/arduino_ir_blaster/

 This code uses the following components from sparkfun: <ul>
 <li>Arduino UNO:  		http://www.sparkfun.com/products/11021 </li>